alexandergall/nixos-pxe-installer/README.md

 ## Overview

-The system is composed of two components: the module `modules/install-image.nix`, which creates an *install image* of a NixOS system and the module `modules/installer-nfsroot.nix`, which creates a generic installer for such an image.
+The system is composed of two components: the module `modules/install-image.nix`, which creates an [install image](#installImage) of a NixOS system and the module `modules/installer-nfsroot.nix`, which creates a generic [installer](#installer) for such an image.

-An install image is a `tar` archive of a complete NixOS system created from a given `nixpkgs` source tree and an arbitrary NixOS configuration.
+An install image is a `tar` archive of a (almost) complete NixOS system created from a given `nixpkgs` source tree and an arbitrary NixOS configuration.
 The image contains the closure of the corresponding top-level system configuration.

 The installer provides the files required for a PXE-based network boot of the client system on which the install image is going to be installed.
-The client mounts a generic root file system over NFS which contains a copy of the install image and some client-specific configuration parameters.
+It mounts a generic root file system over NFS which contains a copy of the install image and some client-specific configuration parameters.
 The installer then partitions and formats the local disk, unpacks the install image onto it, performs the final activation of the NixOS configuration and reboots the client into the